Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Introduction

 We propose modeling the full output distribution using generative modeling.
+Generative models aim to learn mappings from simple base distributions (e.g., Gaussian noise) to complex, high-dimensional target distributions.
+We use generative modeling to parameterize the distribution of possible bifurcation outcomes given the input parameters.

-However, the probability distributions we require are singular distributions; the set of allowed values (the support) lies on a subspace that has lower dimensionality than the input space, e.g., a Dirac delta in 1D, or a circle in 2D space.
+However, the probability distributions we require are singular: the set of allowed values (the support) lies on a subspace that has lower dimensionality than the input space, e.g., multiple Dirac deltas in 1D, or a circle in 2D space.
 This means the probability mass must be concentrated as sharply as possible around the allowed values.
-This is not easy for generative machine learning models and in the limit impossible.
-Generative models aim to learn mappings from simple base distributions (e.g., Gaussian noise) to complex, high-dimensional target distributions.
-When the target distribution is singular, this mapping becomes highly nonlinear: nearby points in the source distribution may map to distant points in the target space.
+When the target distribution is singular, the necessary mapping becomes highly nonlinear: nearby points in the source distribution may map to distant points in the target space.
 Capturing such mappings is challenging for neural networks, as it requires representing high-frequency functions \cite{rahaman2019spectral}.
 This is a fundamental limitation of direct generative approaches, which must learn a single, highly nonlinear transformation.
-For example, variational autoencoders (VAE) tend to generate blurry images due to their limitations in capturing highly concentrated, multimodal distributions \cite{larsen2016autoencoding, bousquet2017optimal,dosovitskiy2016generating}.
+For example, variational autoencoders (VAE) have a tendency to create `bridges' between modes, which is a common failure mode when modeling highly concentrated, multimodal distributions \cite{salmona2022can}.
+For this reason, they also tend to generate blurry images \cite{larsen2016autoencoding,bousquet2017optimal,dosovitskiy2016generating}.

 In contrast, iterative methods such as diffusion models, denoising processes, and flow matching approximate this complex mapping as a sequence of small integration steps.
-This iterative structure distributes the required nonlinearity across many stages, making the learning problem more tractable, as each step only needs to model a small, smooth transformation, which is easier for neural networks to learn.
+This iterative structure distributes the required nonlinearity across many stages, making the learning problem more tractable, as each step only needs to model a small, smooth transformation.
 As a result, these methods are better suited for (i) modeling singular distributions, where the probability mass is concentrated on a low-dimensional manifold, and (ii) multimodal distributions, where the probability mass must split far apart \cite{salmona2022can}.